risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

 worker node failures
-   it is best practice to have mutiple worker nodes working as a part of deployment,  where the pods can be scheduled to nodes automatically
+   it is best practice to have multiple worker nodes working as a part of the deployment,  where the pods can be scheduled to nodes automatically

    in case of a node failure, pods that are not part of deployment - managed by replica set, will terminate, even if a new node gets created

    in such case two options are available